 You will learn how to solve real-world problems using data, in combination with cutting-edge computing technologies and analytical methods.
 You will gain the expertise to formulate business domain questions into series of queries that your data can answer.
 You will learn how to apply techniques like data mining, machine learning, statistical analysis and data visualisation to discover and extract information from data.
 Beyond the mechanics, you will also become skilled in communicating your findings to management as well as to wider non-technical audiences.

 Market trends indicate that data science, machine learning and artificial intelligence will continue to show some of the biggest growth in the industry and correspondingly the demand for specialists with these skills.
-Businesses are just beginning to realise the game-changing properties that come with these technologies, and industry foresees the continuous growth through to 2020 of machine learning powered intelligent systems.
+Businesses are just beginning to realise the game-changing properties that come with these technologies, and industry foresees the continuing growth of machine-learning-powered intelligent systems.

 During your learning you will gain skills in machine learning and data mining, artificial intelligence and natural language processing.

 You will take an in-depth look at all aspects of data including learning how to design and query databases, data analysis, visualisation and the structures and algorithms of data and big data workflows.
 You will become competent in a range of programming languages and gain skills in multivariate analysis.

 We are in the midst of a data deluge.
 Whether it is in the commercial world, social media, internet, sciences, healthcare or government, every sector is inundated with data.
 'Big Data’ is the hot topic in almost every industry.